MF Global's Corzine: I did not intend to break rules

 "I was stunned when I was told on Sunday, October 30, 2011, that MF Global could not account for many hundreds of millions of dollars of client money."

-He defended his tenure at the top of the firm, saying MF Global reduced leverage during his tenure.
+Steve Luparello, vice chairman of the Financial Industry Regulatory Authority, said in his testimony on Thursday that MF Global was not fully candid with FINRA in 2010 when the firm was asked about its exposure to European debt.

-Corzine said there were some within MF Global who dissented about the European debt strategy but that "generally we arrived at a consensus."
+Luparello said the firm indicated in late September 2010 that it "did not have any such positions" in European sovereign debt.

-(Reporting by Sarah N. Lynch, Christopher Doering, Rachelle Younglai, Alexandra Alper, Margaret Chadbourn, and Philip Shishkin in Washington and Ann Saphir in Chicago; writing by Karey Wutkowski; editing by John Wallace, Bernard Orr)
+"We later learned that the firm began entering into transactions that carried European debt exposure in mid-September 2010," he said.
+(Reporting by Sarah N. Lynch, Christopher Doering, Rachelle Younglai and Philip Shishkin in Washington and Ann Saphir in Chicago, writing by Karey Wutkowski; editing by John Wallace)